HighwayChile/Assignment1_cs260_S24/README.md

 In the end, I am happy with the functionality I have.
 The program prompts the user when necessary and the user is able to exit the program from within the program.
 I used four functions and a main function located in the driver.cpp file.

+NOTE 04/08/2024: I realized that I can use string compare to compare the input.
+I looked up the implementation of using string compare in C++, and it is different than C.
+I found a couple good implementations using string compare which is used with the built-in C++ string library.

+One includes using getline to read the input and two variables, so "std::getline(std::cin, input2)" then compare that to the acceptable inputs using a conditional.
+I would also need to declare variables beforehand, input1 and input2, where input1 is the placeholder for the cin.
+I really like this solution, but I don't think it makes my code simpler.